Scott W. Skavdahl: Federal judicial service

 In November 2010, Governor Dave Freudenthal recommended Skavdahl to fill the Wyoming vacancy that was to be created when Judge William F. Downes retired on July 24, 2011.
 On February 16, 2011, President Barack Obama formally nominated Skavdahl.
 On September 8, 2011, the Senate Judiciary Committee reported his nomination to the Senate floor by a voice vote.
 On November 3, 2011, the Senate confirmed him by a 96–0 vote.
 He received his commission on November 7, 2011.
-He became Chief Judge on June 1, 2018 succeeding Nancy D. Freudenthal.
+He became chief judge on June 1, 2018, succeeding Nancy D. Freudenthal and serving until June 1, 2025.

 Notable case

 In a June 21, 2016, decision, Skavdahl held that Congress did not authorize the Bureau of Land Management to regulate hydraulic fracturing.
 The BLM's "Oil and Gas; Hydraulic Fracturing on Federal and Indian Lands; Final Rule" (43 CFR Part 3160) sought to set standards for wellbore construction, chemical disclosure, and water management for hydraulic fracturing on federal and tribal lands.
 He rejected the BLM's reliance on longstanding land management statutes as authorizing the rule.
 Instead, he looked to the statute that regulated hydraulic fracturing in its 2005 Energy Policy Act.
 There, Congress deprived the Environmental Protection Agency from regulating hydraulic fracturing under the Safe Drinking Water Act (SDWA) except when diesel fuels are used.
 The court reasoned that Congress had not indirectly conferred far broader authority on the BLM via general land management statutes than it had given directly on the EPA.